Dec 28, 2022

-The signals that we innately pick up on, such as intonation or memories of past interactions, are exceptionally difficult to incorporate into a search engine.
+The signals that we innately pick up on, such as intonation or memories of past interactions, are difficult to incorporate into a search engine.

 When I ask a friend, “What would be the best smartphone for me to buy?”, they can tailor the recommendation based on my preferences.

-Scaling that level of insight requires very significant natural language processing power, along with the information retrieval technology to sift through billions of results and locate the right one.
+Scaling that level of insight requires significant natural language processing power, along with the information retrieval technology to sift through billions of results and locate the right one.
 Smartphones provide more contextual information than desktop computers, but a search engine still needs a reliable way to process and utilize so much data.

 The image below highlights the levels of difficulty for a search engine and the technology required in each case: